whamcloud/Online-Help/README.md

-# Intel® Manager for Lustre* 4.0 Online Help
+# Manager for Lustre* 4.0 Online Help

 ### Table of Contents